iannesbitt/shake-UDP-live/README.md

 ## Installing

-The first couple of steps are different if you are trying to install on a desktop/laptop or a RaspberryPi.
+*Note that the first step will be different depending on whether you are trying to install on a desktop/laptop or a RaspberryPi.*

 ### Linux, Mac, and Windows desktop or laptop devices